John Wayne in California

 "Conflict", John Wayne's only Jack London adaptation, was filmed Conflict in 1936 in Tuolumne County near Sacramento.

 The B-movies in the 30's were usually shot within close range of the Poverty Row Studios.
-However, his string of Universal pictures had a bigger budget than the other quickies, that's how the lumberjack drama Conflict in 1936 could afford location shooting in Tuolumne County near Sacramento.
+However, John Wayne's string of Universal pictures had a bigger budget than the other quickies.
+That's how the lumberjack drama Conflict in 1936 could afford location shooting in Tuolumne County near Sacramento.
+The production used the historic western street of Columbia State Historic Park and...

 donner lake